Skip to main content

 Performance Management

-The systematic use of monitoring data, evaluation findings, and feedback to guide programme decisions, improve results, and ensure accountability to stakeholders.
+The systematic use of monitoring data, evaluation findings, and feedback to guide program decisions, improve results, and ensure accountability to stakeholders.

 Evaluation Criteria (DAC)